subpop/xrhidgen/README.md

-`xrhidgen` generates X-Rh-Identity JSON objects suitable for passing into HTTP requests to console.redhat.com services.
+`xrhidgen` generates X-Rh-Identity JSON records suitable for passing into HTTP requests to console.redhat.com services.
 Any field not explicitly set via a command line flag will be populated by an appropriate random value.